The Ritual Unfolds: A Concert Beyond Music, a journey through ancient history

 Attending a Heilung concert feels like stepping into a different world, where time fades and ancient energies awaken.
 The performance in Stuttgart wasn’t just music; it was a deeply moving ritual, where the air felt thick with ancestral echoes.

-Heilung, meaning „healing“ in German, is a unique musical collective formed in 2014 by Danish producer Christopher Juul, German singer Kai-Uwe Faust, and Norwegian vocalist Maria Franz.
+Heilung, meaning „healing“ in German, is a musical collective formed in 2014 by Danish producer Christopher Juul, German singer Kai-Uwe Faust, and Norwegian vocalist Maria Franz.

 The band creates an immersive experience by blending elements of ancient texts, reconstructed historical instruments, and theatrical performances.
 Their music draws heavily from early medieval and Iron Age cultures, particularly those of Northern Europe, often incorporating lyrics from Old Norse, Germanic, and other archaic languages.